Posted on November 15, 2017 in Alcoholism

 Some people may say that recovering alcoholics can drink non-alcoholic beer, but the wise and prudent approach is to leave anything that looks like beer, smells like beer, and feels like a bottle of beer in your hand, alone.
 If you have mixed feelings about that, discuss your thoughts and feelings with your sponsor, your therapist, and anyone else who will not enable you.

 While some social situations that include alcohol (such as work functions) may be unavoidable, tempting fate by drinking non-alcoholic beer in a drinking environment or situation is not.
-Prioritize and protect your recovery, and avoid high risk behaviors, choices and situations.
+Prioritize and protect your alcohol abuse recovery, and avoid high risk behaviors, choices and situations.
 Your sobriety depends upon it.

 Struggling with drug or alcohol addiction?